-The feeling of gratitude attained when comparing and contrasting our lives before we got sober and after can be a very powerful feeling, especially when thinking about the holiday season and how we used to be.
+The feeling of gratitude attained when comparing and contrasting our lives before we got sober and after can be a very powerful feeling, especially when a reflection on the holidays reminds us of how we used to be.
 The following piece of writing is from a member of the New Life House community, Hayden H., about his experience during the holidays prior to joining the community and now, as a part of it.

 The Holidays as most people know it is a time for festivities.
 It’s a time for laughter, giving and receiving gifts, spending time with family, and last but not least, a few great opportunities for socially acceptable indulgences of desserts.